-A complaint or report that the Institute’s sexual violence policy has been violated is a serious matter.
+A complaint or report that the College's sexual violence policy has been violated is a serious matter.
 Dishonest complaints or reports are also against our policy, and CIA will take appropriate action up to and including expulsion or termination if its investigation determines that deliberately dishonest and/or bad faith accusations have been made.
 Note that insufficient proof that sexual assault has occurred is not the same as a false allegation.

 If anyone involved in the investigative process (complainant, respondent, witness) feels that he/she is experiencing retaliation, they should report that activity to a Designated Reporting Officer.
-The Institute will take action against anyone who retaliates, regardless of the outcome of the investigation.
+The College will take action against anyone who retaliates, regardless of the outcome of the investigation.